RICHMOND INTERNATIONAL SCHOOL

 Only if an informal complaint fails to resolve the matter should a formal complaint be filed.
 This complaint must be made in writing, stating the nature of the complaint and how the school has handled it so far.
 The headmaster must investigate and resolute within three weeks of the complaint being filed.

 If any parent is still not content that the complaint has been dealt with properly, then s/he is entitled to appeal to an Independent Appeal Panel which will be constituted by an independent delegate panel.

 The Headmaster will convene a panel within ten days of the formal complaint being filed.

 A written response will be sent within five working days of the Appeal’s Panel decision.

 Monitoring and review

 The headmaster monitors the complaints procedure, in order to ensure that all complaints are handled properly.
-The Administrator logs all complaints received by the school and records how and at what stage they were resolved.
+The Administrator logs all complaints received by the school and records how they were resolved.

 Headmaster takes into account any local or national decisions that affect the complaints process, and make any modifications necessary to this policy.
 This policy is made available to all parents, so that they can be properly informed about the complaints process.

 Provisions Relating to Complaints dealt with using this Procedure